yjg30737/pyqt-html-viewer/README.md

 * PyQt5 >= 5.8
 * pyqtwebengine // For showing html file

+## Features
+* Being able to view all of html files in the folder
+* Being able to see all of html files in the files list
+* Being able to see html file when double-clicking one of files in the list
+* Being able to view the source of current html file
+* Being able to see previous, next html file with left, right key
+* Being able to resize each of widgets.
+(QSplitter)

+Note: Some of features are broken.
+I will figure that out.

 ## Setup
 ```
 pip3 install pyqt5 --upgrade # If you don't have pyqt5